silverbulletmd/silverbullet/docs/Features/Space Manager.md

 * **URL prefix**: e.g. `/work`.
 A bare `/` binds a space at the root (allowed once).
 Prefixes must not overlap (`/work` and `/work/sub` can’t coexist, nor can two spaces both bind `/`).
 * **Hostname**: e.g. `notes.example.com`, matched on the `Host` header of the main listener.
 Point wildcard DNS or per-host reverse-proxy rules at the server.

+A host binding gives a space its own origin, which is what isolates it from other spaces in the browser — see [[Deployment/Security Profiles]] for when that matters.

 ## Access
 Access to a space resolves to one of three levels: